 What is gelatin made of?

 Kosher symbols and markings are not reliable indicators on which vegans or vegetarians should base their purchasing decisions.
 This issue is complex, but the “K” or “Kosher” symbols basically mean that the food-manufacturing process was overseen by a rabbi, who theoretically ensures that it meets Hebrew dietary laws.
 The food also may not contain both dairy products and meat, but it may contain one or the other.
-“P” or “Parve” means the product contains no meat or dairy products, but it may contain fish or eggs.
+“P” or “Parve” means that the product contains no meat or dairy products, but it may contain fish or eggs.
 Kosher gelatin is usually made from a fish source.
-“D,” as in “Kosher D,” means that the product either contains dairy or was made with dairy machinery.
-For example, a chocolate and peanut candy may be marked “Kosher D” even if it doesn’t contain dairy because the non-dairy chocolate was manufactured on machinery that also made milk chocolate.
+“D,” as in “Kosher D,” means that the product either contains milk or was made with dairy machinery.
+For example, a chocolate and peanut candy may be marked “Kosher D” even if it doesn’t contain milk because the nondairy chocolate was manufactured on machinery that also made milk chocolate.